necrospiritus/KCD-Auto-Translation/README.md

 ## Purpose

-There is two options for using this program:
+There are two options for using this program:

 1-You can auto-translate missing translation in available game languages.